MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 This template implements _Contoso Chat_ - a retail copilot solution for Contoso Outdoor that uses a _retrieval augmented generation_ design pattern to ground chatbot responses in the retailer's product and customer data.
 Customers can ask questions from the website in natural language, and get relevant responses with potential recommendations based on their purchase history - with responsible AI practices to ensure response quality and safety.

 This template illustrates the end-to-end workflow (GenAIOps) for building a RAG-based copilot **code-first** with Azure AI and Prompty.
-By exploring and deploying this sample, you will learn to:
+By exploring and deploying this sample, learn to:

 1. Ideate and iterate rapidly on app prototypes using [Prompty](https://prompty.ai)
-1. Deploy and use [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/) models for chat, embeddings and evaluation
+1. Deploy and use [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/) models for chat, embeddings, and evaluation
-1. Use Azure AI Search (indexes) and Azure CosmosDB (databases) for your data
+1. Use Azure AI Search (indexes) and Azure Cosmos DB (databases) for your data
 1. Evaluate chat responses for quality using AI-assisted evaluation flows
 1. Host the application as a FastAPI endpoint deployed to Azure Container Apps
 1. Provision and deploy the solution using the Azure Developer CLI